bubbafat/bubbafat.github.io/_posts/2022-03-10-generating-mp4-video-from-directory-folder-of-images.md

 <h3>Generate a Video From a Directory of Images</h3>

-I started by manually trying to find a command, using ffmpeg, that would create a video for the directory gen-1 with the following properties:
+I started by trying to find a [command](https://ffmpeg.org/ffmpeg.html), using [ffmpeg](https://ffmpeg.org/), that would create a video for the directory gen-1 with the following properties:

 | Feature | Desired |
 |---------|---------|